What is the maximum amount that can be claimed as deduction for education loan?

 What is the maximum tax deduction allowed for education loans?

 As mentioned above there is no maximum limit or ceiling for claiming tax deductions on interest paid on education loan.
 But, taking an education loan has a dual advantage.
 Apart from the tax deductions on interest paid, parents can claim income tax deductions on tuition fees paid to a school, college, university or any educational institution.

 As a parent, you can claim tax benefits of up to Rs.
 1.5 lakh under Section 80C of the Income Tax Act on tuition fees paid for your children – up to a maximum of 2 children.
 If you have more than 2 children, you can claim tax deductions for 2 and let your spouse claim deduction for the remaining.
 However, to do that, your spouse has to pay the tuition fees for the extra child or children.

 Things to remember

 Education loan is a must and it has its advantages but you don’t have to burden your child with debt if you start investing with a financial goal.
-With Invest 4G ULIP Plan from Canara HSBC Oriental Bank of Commerce Life Insurance, you can ensure life protection and meet your life goals by maximizing returns.
+With Invest 4G ULIP Plan from Canara HSBC Life Insurance, you can ensure life protection and meet your life goals by maximizing returns.
 You get the flexibility to choose between 7 different funds and 4 portfolio strategies to invest your money according to your financial goals, investment horizon and risk appetite.